-- (C) Accredited by the Division of Vocational Rehabilitation of the Maryland Department of Education; - (D) Operated in the interest of individuals who have a mental or physical disability, including blindness, that constitutes a substantial handicap to employment and prevents the individual from engaging in normal competitive employment; and - (E) The net income of which does not inure wholly or partially to the benefit of any shareholder or other non-disabled individual. - (13) County-based business means a business whose principal place of operation is located within Prince George's County, that meets the requirements of Section 10A-161(a), and whose application for certification as a County-based business is approved by the Purchasing Agent.
-Principal place of operation shall be determined by factors as set forth in the regulations. - (13.1) County-based business preference means a business preference given to a bid or proposal pursuant to Section 10A-158. - (13.2) County-based small business means a business that meets the requirements of Section 10A-161(b) and whose application for certification as a County-based small business is approved by the Purchasing Agent. - (13.3) County or The County means Prince George's County, Maryland, - (13.4) County agency means any department, office, division, administrative unit, or agency of the Prince George's County government or any other entity created or authorized to be created, whether expressed or implied, by the Charter or the Code, including any council, board, bureau, commission, institution, tribunal, government corporation, public authority, or other instrumentality thereof or thereunder. - (14.1) County resident means a person whose domicile is located in Prince George's County, Maryland, as determined by standards set forth by the Purchasing Agent, and who either: - (A) Filed a Maryland state income tax return that establishes a Prince George's County domicile for the most recent full calendar year; - (B) Is claimed as a dependent on a Maryland state income tax return that establishes a Prince George's County domicile for the most recent full calendar year filed by the person's parent, legal guardian, or spouse; or
+(C) Accredited by the Division of Vocational Rehabilitation of the Maryland Department of Education;

+(D) Operated in the interest of individuals who have a mental or physical disability, including blindness, that constitutes a substantial handicap to employment and prevents the individual from engaging in normal competitive employment; and

+(E) The net income of which does not inure wholly or partially to the benefit of any shareholder or other non-disabled individual.

+(13) County-based business means a business whose principal place of operation is located within Prince George's County, that meets the requirements of Section 10A-161(a), and whose application for certification as a County-based business is approved by the Purchasing Agent.
+Principal place of operation shall be determined by factors as set forth in the regulations.
+(13.1) County-based business preference means a business preference given to a bid or proposal pursuant to Section 10A-158.
+(13.2) County-based small business means a business that meets the requirements of Section 10A-161(b) and whose application for certification for certification as a business that meets the requirements of section 10A-161(b) and whose application for certification as a business that meets the requirements of section 10A-161(b) and whose application for certification as a County-based small business is approved by the Purchasing Agent.

+(13.3) County or The County means Prince George's County, Maryland,

+(13.4) County agency means any department, office, division, administrative unit, or agency of the Prince George's County government or any other entity created or authorized to be created, whether expressed or implied, by the Charter or the Code, including any council, board, bureau, commission, institution, tribunal, government corporation, public authority, or other instrumentality thereof or thereunder.

+(14.1) County resident means a person whose domicile is located in Prince George's County, Maryland, as determined by standards set forth by the Purchasing Agent, and who either:

+(A) Filed a Maryland state income tax return that establishes a Prince George's County domicile for the most recent full calendar year;

+(B) Is claimed as a dependent on a Maryland state income tax return that establishes a Prince George's County domicile for the most recent full calendar year filed by the person's parent, legal guardian, or spouse; or